amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-87 SV34 Packaing data with streaming operator.
     In SystemVerilog, streaming operators ("<<", ">>") are used for efficiently packing and unpacking data into a bit stream, making array conversions more readable and compact.

+#### Day-88 SV35 unpacking data with streaming operator.
+	Unpacking: When used on the left side of an assignment, streaming operators unpack a stream of bits into the target array or structure, automatically allocating elements as needed.